-The Pennsylvania Department of Health (DOH) and the Philadelphia Department of Public Health (PDPH) are jointly updating the following guidance.
-DOH is reminding healthcare facilities, providers and laboratories to have heightened awareness for C. auris in patients and to take action to contain the spread.
+The Pennsylvania Department of Health (DOH) and Philadelphia Department of Public Health (PDPH) are reminding healthcare facilities, providers and laboratories to have heightened awareness for C. auris in patients and to take action to contain the spread.

 In March 2020, the first confirmed case of C. auris in Pennsylvania was detected in a patient admitted to a Philadelphia short-term acute care hospital with a history of healthcare exposures in another state.
 In June 2020, a second clinical case of C. auris was detected in a Delaware County short-term acute care hospital.
 Case investigation revealed the patient had a complex medical history with multiple admissions to healthcare facilities in Southeastern Pennsylvania.